apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-usertasks-timer-data-index-persistence-addon-quarkus/README.md

 mvn clean package quarkus:dev -Pdevelopment
 ```

-The Development Mode will embed all the needed Infrastructure Services (PostgreSQL, Data-Index & Jobs Service) and wont
+The Development Mode will embed all the needed Infrastructure Services (PostgreSQL, Data-Index & Jobs Service) and won't
 require any extra step.

 The `development` profile includes the **Runtime Tools Quarkus Extension** that exposes a new section in the **Quarkus Dev-UI**